 [Read: Croatian airport guides]

 Having such a creative spirit, Penkala invented more than 80 inventions and innovations we use every day.

 One such invention was inspired by his daughter who didn’t like to brush her teeth.
 He watched her struggling for a while, thinking about how could he make tooth brushing easier for her.
 He was then inspired to invent a rotating toothbrush.

-His patented inventions also include a hot water bottle “Termofor”, laundry detergent, the anode battery and a remedy against rheumatism.
-As he traveled a lot, he would often stay in hotels and was surrounded by the nature, so he invented pesticide too.
+His patented inventions also include a hot water bottle called termofor, laundry detergent, an anode battery, and a remedy against rheumatism.
+As he traveled a lot, he would often stay in hotels and was surrounded by the nature, so he invented pesticides too.